derysudrajat/Translate/README.md

 ![datalang.csv](screeshots/datalang.png)

-You can contribute to test our code using `Python` as main language.
+You can contribute to test our code using `Python` as the main language.

 Indonesia - Ngapak Test : [IndoNgapakTrans.py]("https://github.com/derysudrajat/Translate/blob/master/test/IndoNgapakTrans.py")